kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-14-deploying-the-website.md

 gulp.task("deploy", ["rsync"]);
 ```

-This will just start the `rsync` task.
+This will start the `rsync` task.
 But I could add more tasks, for example, a task, which creates a zip archive of the build and copies it to a backup on my hard drive.

 ```bash
 $ npm install --save-dev gulp-rsync@0.0.5